abhirag2603/scrol_client/README.md

 - **Axios**: Promise-based HTTP client for making API requests.
 - **React Router**: Declarative routing for React applications.

+###The backend repository can be found at github.com/abhirag2603/scrol_server

 ## Getting Started

 ### Prerequisites